Visit Us

 We are committed to keeping the museum clean and safe for guests.

-- A professional cleaning team is on-site during Thinkery operating hours to sanitize and clean the restrooms and common areas.
+- A professional cleaning team works during Thinkery operating hours to sanitize and clean the restrooms and common areas.
 Deep cleaning takes place when the museum is closed.
 The museum is cleaned and disinfected with a special electrostatic cleaning performed once a week.

 - The air in the building is always circulated with fresh air to maintain clean, healthy air.